-I envision as God’s word is introduced into various cultures and subcultures and to each new generation, for that matter, the power of God will transform each culture from within, in a unique spontaneous unfolding of God’s design (Ephesians 2:10).
+I anticipate that as God’s word is introduced into various cultures and subcultures and to each new generation, for that matter, the power of God will transform each culture from within, in a unique spontaneous unfolding of God’s design (Ephesians 2:10).
 Nothing good will be lost from any tradition.
 It will all be redeemed (Colossians 1:20, John 12:3).
 The the Spirit of God will transform individuals who put their faith in Christ into unique works of God’s craftmanship (Ephesians 2:10) who will be able to be salt and light for their specific environments in ways no one else could.

 We cannot reasonably expect to go into cultures or subcultures that are unfamiliar to us and dogmatically tell them specifically what is valuable or expendable within their own culture.
 Foriegn cultures are full of alien and frightening symbols and artifacts, but that has more to do with how we, as people, are naturally on the defensive in new environments, precisely because we don’t yet know what form danger might take.
 First impressions or critiques made from a distance are hardly valid analysis of a culture itself.

 Instead of this counter-productive micro-managerial approach, I think our task lies more along the lines of showing how we personally go about testing all things and holding on to the good, sorting out the good and useful from what is sinful and harmful in our own lives and the sub-cultures we identify ourselves with (Hebrews 5:14, Ezekiel 22:26) and remaining open to learning new cultures from the people who know them best.
 In other words, living our lives as Christians; incarnating what we claim to believe, and in so far as we have learned to apply God’s word to ourselves, we will be demonstrations God’s power in our lives who inspire others.
-We will perhaps have something to say in the way of advice that will be useful and well received after we have taken the time to understand cultural contexts and the people they help to shape.
+We will perhaps have something to say in the way of advice that will be useful and well received after we have taken the time to understand cultural contexts and the people native to them.

 Otherwise, at best we will accurately recite the scriptures, the letter of the law, all the while undermining them with our behavior and demonstrating that we do not really understand or believe what we preach.
 The first approach is incarnational, the second is hypocritical, and name of God is blasphemed among the gentiles because of hypocrisy, as it says in Romans 2.
 Yes, God’s word will still accomplish what he intended (Philippians 1:18, Daniel 4:3); our hypocrisy won’t stop the plans of God, but we will not have had a positive role in his work (2 Timothy 2:21).